 But, the policy takes longer.

-Supply-side policies take longer, and their effects are more long-term.
+Supply-side policy takes longer and have longer-term effects.
 For example, in education and training, human resources quality improvement will not necessarily show up in one or two years.

 Moreover, there is no guarantee that government supply-side policies will actually reduce unemployment.
 For example, people may not want to join a training scheme.